PLGA: Synthesis

+PLGA is typically synthesized by ring-opening polymerization of the cyclic dimers lactide and glycolide, a method widely used because it allows better control over molecular weight and copolymer composition than direct condensation methods.
+Other reports show direct polycondensation of lactic acid and glycolic acid as another method, but this approach gives lower molecular weight material and is less suitable for producing controlled, high-performance PLGA grades.
+Common catalysts include tin(II) 2-ethylhexanoate and related organometallic catalysts, which are widely used in melt polymerization because of their activity and practical availability.

 Copolymer

 Depending on the ratio of lactide to glycolide used for the polymerization, different forms of PLGA can be obtained: these are usually identified in regard to the molar ratio of the monomers used (e.g. PLGA 75:25 identifies a copolymer whose composition is 75% lactic acid and 25% glycolic acid).
 The crystallinity of PLGAs will vary from fully amorphous to fully crystalline depending on block structure and molar ratio.
-PLGAs typically show a glass transition temperature in the range of 40-60 °C. PLGA can be dissolved by a wide range of solvents, depending on composition.
+PLGA typically show a glass transition temperature in the range of 40-60 °C. PLGA can be dissolved by a wide range of solvents, depending on composition.
 Higher lactide polymers can be dissolved using chlorinated solvents whereas higher glycolide materials will require the use of fluorinated solvents such as HFIP.

+PLGA undergoes hydrolysis in the body to produce the original monomers: lactic acid and glycolic acid.
+These two monomers under normal physiological conditions, are by-products of various metabolic pathways in the body.
+Lactic acid is metabolized in the tricarboxylic acid cycle and eliminated via carbon dioxide and water.
+Glycolic acid is metabolized in the same way, and also excreted through the kidney.
+The body also can metabolize the two monomers, which in the case of glycolic acid produces small amounts of the toxic oxalic acid, though the amounts produced from typical applications are minuscule and there is minimal systemic toxicity associated with using PLGA for biomaterial applications.